20 Female Patriots of the American Revolution

 Sybil Ludington

-At just 16 years old, Sybil Ludington made a daring nighttime ride that rivaled, and in distance surpassed, Paul Revere’s more famous journey.
-On the night of April 26, 1777, Sybil rode through the dark countryside of Putnam County, New York, to alert American militia forces that British troops were attacking the town of Danbury, Connecticut.
-She covered over 40 miles—twice the distance Revere rode—through pouring rain and rough terrain, warning scattered colonial forces along the way.
+Sybil Ludington was only 16 years old when she made a midnight ride similar to the one later made by Paul Revere.
+On April 26, 1777, Sybil rode through Putnam County, New York, at night to warn American militia forces that the British were attacking the town of Danbury, Connecticut.
+She rode over 40 miles in distance – twice the distance of Revere – through rain and rugged terrain, through the night, and warned the widely dispersed colonial forces along the way.

 Mercy Otis Warren

-Beyond satire, she wrote thoughtful essays and, after the war, published a three-volume history titled History of the Rise, Progress, and Termination of the American Revolution.
-It was one of the first comprehensive accounts of the conflict and the first written by a woman.
-Her work offered both sharp analysis and passionate defense of liberty.
-Mercy Otis Warren’s intellectual courage and commitment to the Patriot cause made her a powerful voice in shaping public opinion and preserving the ideals of the Revolution.
+She also wrote political essays, and after the war, a three-volume History of the Rise, Progress, and Termination of the American Revolution.
+This was one of the first histories written of the war, and was the first by a woman.
+It was insightful and sometimes a passionate argument in favor of liberty.
+Mercy Otis Warren had the strength and conviction to make her voice heard in defense of the Patriot cause.

 Esther de Berdt Reed

-Esther de Berdt Reed was a driving force behind one of the most effective grassroots efforts to support the Continental Army.
-Born in England and married to American patriot Joseph Reed, she fully embraced the cause of American independence.
-In 1780, amid severe shortages of basic supplies for soldiers, she founded the Ladies Association of Philadelphia.
-This group of women raised over $300,000 in today’s money to buy linen and sew over 2,000 shirts for Washington’s troops, many of whom were fighting in desperate conditions.
+Esther de Berdt Reed is best known for spearheading one of the most successful grassroots efforts to support the Continental Army.
+Born in England, the wife of American patriot Joseph Reed became a supporter of the American cause of independence.
+In 1780, when soldiers were suffering from shortages of the most basic supplies, Esther organized the Ladies Association of Philadelphia to help.
+The group of women raised over $300,000 (in today’s dollars) to purchase linen and sew over 2,000 shirts for Washington’s troops, many of whom were on the front lines, in rags, and facing dire conditions.

-Esther believed women had a duty to serve the cause and published an essay titled “The Sentiments of an American Woman,” urging others to join the effort.
-Her leadership showed that patriotism could take many forms, and her organizational skills gave women a public voice in a time of war.
-Though she died later that year from illness at just 34, her efforts left a lasting impact.
-Esther de Berdt Reed’s compassion and resolve helped bring dignity and comfort to those on the front lines and showed the power of civic action in shaping a revolution.
+Esther urged women to help the cause as a patriotic duty and published an essay called “The Sentiments of an American Woman.”
+She was a leader, and her organizational skills gave women a public voice during wartime.
+Esther died of an illness that year at the age of 34, but her actions had an impact.
+Esther de Berdt Reed’s compassion and determination brought dignity and comfort to those on the front lines, demonstrating the power of civic action in driving a revolution.

 Anna Strong